twinstar6980/Twinning.Documentation/english/installation.md

 		"$@"
 	```

+4. Go to ⌈ System Settings ⌋ - ⌈ Privacy and Security ⌋ - ⌈ Extensions ⌋ - ⌈ Added Extensions ⌋ - ⌈ TwinStar ToolKit - Forwarder ⌋ and check one of the ⌈ "Finder" extension ⌋.

 5. Now you can see ⌈ TwinStar ToolKit - Forwarder ⌋ in the right-click menu item of any file or directory and use it to quickly forward file objects to the tool.

-	If you do not see this option, try launching the application.
+	If you do not see this option, try re-checking the extensions settings, or restarting your computer.

 ## Install `Forwarder For Android`